 Air pressure and turbulence – it’s not overly turbulent at the jump altitudes of 7,000ft, 10,000ft or 15,000ft

 Rain – it’s not raining at the point of exit.

 Visibility – There’s no solid low cloud: we can only jump through scattered cloud and only if, at the point of exit, the ground between the opening point and the intended landing area is visible.
 The minimum flight visibility must be at least 5km.

 We assess the weather at 5pm on the day before your jump and will notify you as soon as possible after 5pm if we think the weather will not be suitable for jumping.
 We will not make any judgement on the weather prior to this time.

 Like any extreme sport, tandem skydiving does have risks attached.
 At GoSkydive your safety is our number one priority and that is put above everything else.
-We are fully regulated by the British Parachute Association (BPA) and we follow their guidelines.
-On site our Chief Instructor (CI) ensure the BPA guidelines are adhered to at all times.
+We are fully regulated by The National Governing Body for Skydiving (sport parachuting) – British Skydiving and we follow their guidelines.
+On site our Chief Instructor (CI) ensure the British Skydiving guidelines are adhered to at all times.

 We use the very best, industry leading parachute technology – the Sigma Tandem Parachute System and have a core team of full time professional tandem skydive instructors who collectively have done in excess if 50,000 jumps.

 More information about risk is given on the student declaration form which you’ll need sign prior to tandem skydiving with us.
 You can view the form here.